Gorialis/jishaku/docs/cog.rst

     Shows a list of the currently running command-tasks.
 This includes the index, command qualified name and time invoked.

-.. py:function:: jsk cancel <index>
+.. py:function:: jsk cancel <index: int>

     Cancels the command-task at the provided index.
 If the index is -1, it will cancel the most recent still-running task.